 - vAL nudhal – this beauty of the forehead is the cause for grief instead of joy (for the mother)..
 That which is attractive to me who gave birth to this girl, is that which is causing you to ignore her. nampiLLai quotes SrI rAmAyaNam bAla kANdam 73.24 “iyam sIthA mama suthA sahadharmacharI thava | prathIchchachainAm bhadhram thE pANim gruhNIshva pANinA ||” (this sIthA, my daughter is well qualified to accompany you in the righteous path; you accept her; let there be all auspiciousness; you hold on to her hands with your hands) comparing parAnkuSa nAyaki to sIthA pirAtti.

 - im madavaral – having a very tender nature; cannot bear separation.
-The state of this divine mother of parAnkuSa nAyaki is the same as when thiruvadi (hanuman) saw sIthA pirAtti (in aSOka vanam). nampiLLai beautifully explains SrI rAmAyaNam sundhara kANdam 15.53 here. dhushkaram kruthavAn rAma: – perumAL (SrI rAma) performed very difficult tasks while sustaining himself in her separation. hInO yadhanayA prabhu: – that is he sustained himself – which by itself is a great task. prabhu: – in his early days, he learned to ride horse, elephant etc and how to rule the kingdom; In separation from his lover, he did not enjoy anything.
-When perumAL was in mAlyavAn, hanuman observed his agony in separation and since he was a renunciate, he thought about SrI rAma “he is Sishya of vaSishta (who is a great scholar/sage), but is suffering for a woman like this” and laughed at perumAL; but on seeing sIthA pirAtti, since he is greatly knowledgeable, he thought “how can one sustain oneself in separation from sIthA pirAtti?”. dhArayathyAthmanO dhEham – is this a body which is acquired for rent (not one’s own) so it can be sustained like this? is this body not present for enjoyment? is this body present for suffering? her quality is not such that one can say “in separation, I will wait for the apt process to unite with her”.
+The state of this divine mother of parAnkuSa nAyaki is the same as when thiruvadi (hanuman) saw sIthA pirAtti (in aSOka vanam). nampiLLai beautifully explains SrI rAmAyaNam sundhara kANdam 15.53 here. dhushkaram kruthavAn rAma: – perumAL (SrI rAma) performed very difficult tasks while sustaining himself in her separation. hInO yadhanayA prabhu: – that is he sustained himself – which by itself is a great task. prabhu: – in his early days, he learned to ride horse, elephant etc and how to rule the kingdom; In separation from his beloved, he did not enjoy anything.
+When perumAL was in mAlyavAn, hanuman observed his agony in separation and since he was a renunciate, he thought about SrI rAma “he is Sishya of vaSishta (who is a great scholar/sage), but is suffering for a woman like this” and laughed [within himself] at perumAL; but on seeing sIthA pirAtti, since he is greatly knowledgeable, he thought “how can one sustain oneself in separation from sIthA pirAtti?”. dhArayathyAthmanO dhEham – is this a body which is acquired on loan (not one’s own) so that it can be sustained like this? is this body not present for enjoyment? is this body present for suffering?
+Her quality is not such that one can say “in separation, I will wait for the apt process to unite with her”.

 - vAL nudhal immadavaral ummai – you both are as explained in SrI rAmAyaNam sundhara kANdam 16.5 “thulya SIla vayO vruththAm” (SithA and SrI rAma are perfect match in qualities, age, activities etc).